 4. If your museum/gallery internship supervisor chooses you for the internship position, please have them email the Internship Coordinator confirming:

 a. that the supervisor agrees to take you on as an intern

 b. what your duties will entail at the institution

-c. that the supervisor agrees to send a written assessment of your work to the Internship Director by the last day of the semester
+c. that the supervisor agrees to send a written assessment of your work to the Internship Coordinator by the last day of the semester

-4. Once the Internship Director approves of your completed application and receives your supervisor’s letter, you will be able to sign up for ARTHIST 691.
+5. Once the Internship Coordinator receives your supervisor’s email you will be given permission to sign up for ARTHIST 691.

 1. Your internship should occupy around 10 hours per week (for 3 credits).

-2. Reflection Paper detailing your experience/activities at the institution (be specific, include relevant names and facts, include any publications or texts).
-No late papers accepted.
+2. Reflection Paper detailing your experience/activities at the institution (be specific, include relevant names and duties undertaken, and any publications or texts): 3-5 pages

-Due: Last day of classes (submit in Canvas course site under Assignments)
+Due: Last day of classes (submit via Canvas course under Assignments)

-3. A formal evaluation of your performance by your internship supervisor Due: Last day of classes (tell your supervisor to email their evaluation to Professor Johung)
+3. A formal evaluation of your performance (written to the Internship Coordinator) by your internship supervisor.
+Due: Last day of classes